Login and go to Your Account Dashboard

-Choose the version you want to install – This might be different by the time when you will be doing this so number and versions might be different than one from the picture.
+Choose the version you want to install – This might be different by the time when you will be doing this so the number and versions might be different than one from the picture.
 Basically here you are choosing a WordPress version to install on your domain.
 Namecheap is famous by very good support and assistance, they are maintaining their services properly so unless you have specific requirements for a WordPress version, you should definitely go with the latest offered WordPress version.

-Choose Protocol – Namecheap offers a one year free SSL which is a very, very good deal if you ask me.
-So make sure you grab the deal as soon as you buy your own domain name and install SSL certificate BEFORE you install WordPress in order to avoid potential SSL related issues with WordPress permalinks and other similar settings.
-So after you’ve got your free SSL installed and ready to go, make sure to select “https://” option.
-If you are new to all this and you are wondering why would you need this, then make sure you read online about it, but long story short, it makes a connection between visitor and your website more secure, trusted and generally Google is going to like you for being trusted and therefore will rank your better.
+Choose Protocol – Namecheap offers a one-year free SSL which is a very, very good deal if you ask me.
+So make sure you grab the deal as soon as you buy your own domain name and install an SSL certificate BEFORE you install WordPress in order to avoid potential SSL related issues with WordPress permalinks and other similar settings.
+So after you’ve got your free SSL installed and ready to go, make sure to select the “https://” option.
+If you are new to all this and you are wondering why would you need this, then make sure you read online about it, but long story short, it makes a connection between the visitor and your website more secure, trusted and generally Google is going to like you for being trusted and therefore will rank your better.
 It’s one of the best wast to improve your general authority.
 This is how your domain looks like with SSL installed and secured connection:

-Choose Domain – Logically, here you will choose your previously bought domain name where you want your future WordPress website to be reached to.
-Just to let you know, you are not limited to install WordPress only on main domain.
+Choose Domain – Logically, here you will choose your previously bought domain name where you want your future WordPress website to be reached.
+Just to let you know, you are not limited to install WordPress only on the main domain.
 You can also install it in a subdomain as well.
-For example, if you bought a domain “mycooldomain.com”, you don’t necessarily need to install it on that url.
+For example, if you bought a domain “mycooldomain.com”, you don’t necessarily need to install it on that URL.
 You could, for example, install it under “news.mycooldomain.com”.
 If you are wondering why would anyone do this, you’ve probably noticed that many major websites and companies have the main domain for main website content and blog subdomain for a blog.
 You can read more about subdomains on Wikipedia but here is a short description: ” A subdomain is a domain that is part of a larger domain; the only domain that is not also a subdomain is the root domain.
 For example, west.example.com and east.example.com are subdomains of the example.com domain, which in turn is a subdomain of the com top-level domain (TLD). “

 In Directory – So, in the same